Los Angeles Police Department resources: Radio communications

 A fictitious example of an LAPD dispatch radio transmission would be:Any available Central unit, a 211 just occurred at 714 South Broadway Street.
 Suspect is a male, white, six-foot seven, approximately 280 pounds; shaved head, black eyes, white shirt, blue jeans.
 Vehicle is a dark grey late-model Chevrolet Malibu.
 Weapon used was a semi-automatic handgun.
 Monitor comments for additional.
 Units to handle Code 3, identify.
-Incident number 171 in RD 193.Without using jargon, this radio transmission reports an armed robbery at 714 South Broadway Street, followed by the suspect's physical description, vehicle description, and weapon, an order to read information in the MDT, and a request for the responding units to identify themselves using their callsign and respond to the scene with emergency lights and sirens, ending with the call's daily incident number, the 171st call of the day.
+Incident number 171 in RD 193.Without using jargon, this radio transmission is directed to any currently available Central Division unit and reports an armed robbery at 714 South Broadway Street, followed by the suspect's physical description, vehicle description, and weapon, an order to read information in the MDT, and a request for the responding units to identify themselves using their callsign and respond to the scene with emergency lights and sirens, ending with the call's daily incident number, the 171st call of the day.
+Additionally, it includes a Reporting District for Central Division's Beat 93.
+The Central Division is numbered "1", meaning an RD of 193.